mtimmerkamp/littlecalc/README.md

  * `decimal`: This module uses Python's decimal module to implement common operations on real numbers with arbitrary precision.
  * `constants`: This module supplies some important mathematical and physical constants.

-Both of these are currently loaded by default when starting the program.
+All of these are currently loaded by default when starting the program.

 ## Planned features